LaraTunc/project-m2-oop-game/README.md

 Please see: https://www.youtube.com/watch?v=TUVcZfQe-Kw

 # 1) Modifications
-- Added a start page, button, and a short set of instructions.
+- Added a start page, start button, and a short set of instructions.
 - Added lives.
 - Added levels to the game which will increase with time.
 - Added a feature so that as the level increases bonus items (diamonds) will start falling from the sky which will grant lives instead of taking them as enemies (disco balls) do.